A Bankruptcy Attorney Gives Advice for Those Thinking About Filing for Bankruptcy

 We love helping people get past their financial difficulties and we will guide you through the process and be at your side all the way along.
 We strive to make the process quick and painless.
 We pride ourselves in being readily available to speak with you.
 If unavailable when you call, we return calls promptly.

-Most individuals file under Chapters 7 or 13 of the bankruptcy code.
+Most individuals file for Chapter 7 bankruptcy or Chapter 13 bankruptcy

 Chapter 7 is known as “liquidation” which means, in theory, the court will take some of your assets and distribute the proceeds to your creditors.
 However, in practice, most or all of your assets can be protected under “exemptions” which means you get to keep them.